 The Pick Report must be organized to facilitate navigation through complex reports in a manner logically consistent with the layering presented on the screen.

 The order of features must correspond to the drawing order.
-Features must be prioritized using the top-most drawing instruction associated with the feature.
+Features must be prioritized using the highest priority active drawing instruction associated with the feature.
 Only active drawing instructions which intersect the pick area should be evaluated during sorting.

 Results must be sorted by display plane, then within each display plane by drawing priority.
-When the drawing priority is equal the geometric primitive must be used to order the information, points followed by lines and finally areas.
+When the drawing priority is equal the geometric primitive must be used to order the information, points followed by curves and finally surfaces.

 Hover-over function

-OEMs may wish to include hover-over functions for Mariners to access important charted feature details without having to select a Pick Report.
-If this function is implemented within an ECDIS, the Mariner should be able to configure the system to turn hover-over functionality on and off.
+The ECDIS may provide a hover-over function for Mariners to access important charted feature details without having to select a Pick Report.
+If this function is implemented within an ECDIS, the Mariner must be able to turn hover-over functionality on and off.

 The hover-over function should only be used when indicated by a drawing instruction.